List of Dexter characters: Kurt Caldwell

 Kurt Caldwell is the father of Matt Caldwell and owner of a truck stop diner.
 He is secretly a serial killer, primarily targeting women.
 After Matt is murdered by Dexter, Kurt rallies a search party, only to lie that Matt is still alive after the search threatens to expose his illegal activities.
 Kurt continues to investigate Matt's death on his own, eventually uncovering that Dexter is responsible for the murder.
 Kurt takes Harrison under his wing as a form of revenge, encouraging the boy's dark impulses and intending to kill him in front of Dexter.
 After an attempt on Harrison and Dexter's lives fail, Kurt attempts to murder them by setting Dexter's cabin on fire, only to realize his bunker has been infiltrated after receiving a notification on his phone from his security system.
 Kurt returns home, where he is killed and dismembered by Dexter.
 The bodies of his victims are later found by Angela-based on a tip from Dexter and she contacts the FBI and the State Police for help with dealing with them.

+In Dexter: Resurrection, Kurt is publicly known as a serial killer while Matt's murder is attributed to him rather than Dexter.

 Kurt is based on serial killer Robert Hansen.